dusty-phillips/macabre/README.md

 This is a list of all outstanding `todo` expressions (Gleam todo expressions are ) in the codebase, as of the last time that I updated this list.

+- (EASY) Turn this list into github issues
 - imports with attributes are not handled yet
 - type imports are not implemented yet
 - Unlabelled fields in custom types are not generated yet